Venture Beat. See original article here.

 Then again, maybe not.
 Jain wouldn’t be surprised if Box finds itself selling bonds (buying debt) after the initial pizzazz of the IPO dies down.
 That’s because for the moment, Box only stores files on its cloud; it has no option for allowing companies to keep storing certain documents in their own data centers.

 Note: Jain’s company, Egnyte, is a hybrid cloud storage company that does offer that option, so Jain’s got a vested interest in seeing things this way.
 But even Box itself has pointed that out in its regulatory filings that getting companies to sign on to a cloud-only storage architecture isn’t always easy:

 Many organizations have invested substantial personnel and financial resources to integrate traditional enterprise software into their organizations and, therefore, may be reluctant or unwilling to migrate to a cloud-based model for storing, accessing, sharing, and managing their content.

 Should Box stumble in its execution as a public company, Jain and others may well find themselves with new evidence of the power of providing cloud storage alongside storage on companies’ owninfrastructure.
 Microsoft, long on the receiving end of offhand barbs from Levie, could also score points, as could storage giant EMC.

-Jeetu Patel, general manager of EMC’s Syncplicity business unit, for one, is anxious to see what happens.
+Jeetu Patel, general manager of EMC’s Syncplicity by Axway business unit, for one, is anxious to see what happens.
 He thinks the real work of getting enterprises equipped with file-sharing tools they’re happy with is just beginning.

 “There’s probably less than 5 percent penetration in enterprise when you think about how many companies have actually established a standard and gotten broad-based adoption of that standard,” he said.